 Are you concerned about relocation or move aways as a parent during or following a divorce?
 A divorcing parent’s desire to move away with children can lead to an intense child custody dispute.
 When a custodial parent wants to relocate after divorce or resolution of a custody case outside of divorce such as paternity, modifications of other orders are often necessary.
-At Burke & Domercq, LLP, we have extensive experience assisting mothers and fathers with their needs in all such situations.
+At Burke & Domercq, APC, we have extensive experience assisting mothers and fathers with their needs in all such situations.

 Reaching an acceptable child custody and visitation agreement is often extremely difficult when one parent intends or threatens to move.
 Especially when the distance is likely to seriously limit the other parent’s access to kids, litigation becomes a strong possibility.
 It is essential to seek qualified, resourceful legal counsel as early as possible in the process.

 North County San Diego Custody Lawyers: Modifications And Advocacy In Complex Divorce And Paternity Cases

 California courts prioritize the best interests of children in all family law matters.
 In all but extreme cases involving domestic violence allegations, substance abuse or other such issues, orders and outcomes that support close, continuous relationships with both parents are the simplest to obtain.
 Advocating successfully for your position in a move-away case may require demonstration that:

 - You are the primary caregiver and have established the closer bonds with the child.